Remote Docker Environments¶

 On the remote machine, the Docker port must be exposed if it’s not already.
 See instructions for how to do this on a systemd-based remote server.
 Be aware that this has serious security implications and must not be done without taking those into consideration.
 In fact,

-If you do not already have the Docker client installed (like you would from Docker Desktop), install just the client with
+If you do not already have the Docker client installed (like you would from Docker Desktop), install only the client with

 brew install docker.